firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/smartdisplay-integration-guide.md

 ## Wiring & Installation Checklist
 1. **Bench-Test Power Rails.** Confirm 5 V and 3.3 V logic rails on the controller before introducing SmartDisplay to avoid misdiagnosing brownouts.[^6]
 2. **Route Lighting Bus.** The companion light board feeds both 5 V and 12 V lighting branches and reports controller faults back through SmartDisplay, so land CAN and the accessory power leads in the same session.[^2]
+3. **Budget CAN power for add-ons.** The SmartRepair harness can back-feed 5 V lighting from the CAN header—drop an inline resistor and remember the servo header’s PWM pads if you want blinkers instead of always-on lamps.[^can-backfeed]
 3. **Program OTA Chain.** Firmware updates publish to a web server; once the display flashes over Wi‑Fi, it cascades the new build to every detected expansion board via CAN.[^2][^7]
 4. **Map Hotkeys & External Buttons.** Internal buttons can act as hotkeys, but external latching or momentary switches are supported for mode toggles and lighting; riders often park lighting on the auxiliary harness instead of the face buttons.[^7]
 5. **Speed Modes via ADC2.** Tie ADC2 “eco” limits to SmartDisplay’s virtual throttle ceilings when mixing with ADC-based throttles—the display writes percentage caps that VESC enforces as duty/phase ceilings.[^7]
+6. **Log UART throttle packets before rewiring.** SmartDisplay streams CRC-protected commands over UART, so capture the live data to confirm dips originate upstream before blaming harness noise or shielding.[^uart-crc]

 ## Feature Set & Navigation
 - **Integrated GPS + Nav Prompts.** The 3.5 in unit houses turn-by-turn guidance to keep phones off the bars; builders cite 10 × 6.5 cm packaging as a sweet spot for 100 km/h scooters.[^8]
 - **Waze Overlay.** Beta firmware already overlays Waze police alerts directly on the dashboard, foreshadowing richer third-party integrations once CAN message catalogs stabilize.[^9]
 - **Telemetry Dashboards.** Race teams log throttle position, per-motor phase amps, traction-control response, and segment comparisons from SmartDisplay sessions—handy for coaching and driver swaps.[^10]
+- **Fast boot sequence.** Unlike Raspberry Pi-based dashboards that slog through a 45–95 s OS boot, SmartDisplay’s MCU firmware brings up telemetry in about 10 s once CAN current initializes.[^boot]
 - **Lighting + Error Telemetry.** Kelly and VESC users receive controller error feedback (screenshots, codes) on SmartDisplay, easing remote debugging.[^2]

 ## Pricing, Bundling & Availability Signals